SkylarCurtis/WAGG-Earthquake-Bot/README.md

 - [ ] Add support to give English class an array of earthquake events and have it parse all objects
+- [ ] Remove methods to return values and instead use `@property` for cleaner syntax

 Testing
 -------